astral-sh/ruff/README.md

           Enforce exclusions, even for paths passed to Ruff directly on the command-line --update-check
           Enable or disable automatic update checks
-      --show-files
-          See the files Ruff will be run against with the current settings --show-settings
-          See the settings Ruff will use to check a given Python file --add-noqa
-          Enable automatic additions of `noqa` directives to failing lines --dummy-variable-rgx <DUMMY_VARIABLE_RGX>
+      --dummy-variable-rgx <DUMMY_VARIABLE_RGX>
           Regular expression matching the name of dummy variables --target-version <TARGET_VERSION>